 Pittsburgh Pirates send 1B Carlos Santana to the Brewers

-The NL Central-leading Brewers have acquired the veteran first baseman/designated hitter from the Pittsburgh Pirates in exchange for minor leaguer Jhonny Severino.

-“We are thrilled to add Carlos,” Brewers president of baseball operations Matt Arnold said Thursday in a statement.
-“He is a switch-hitting power bat and quality defender.
-His veteran presence and winning attitude will also be a valuable addition to the clubhouse as we continue our push to the postseason.”
+The Milwaukee Brewers acquired Santana in a Thursday trade that sent minor league infielder Jhonny Severino to the Pittsburgh Pirates.
+The move takes Santana from last place to first place in the NL Central.

+“A little bit surprised,” Santana said on a conference call.
+“Most of the time, a team doesn’t try to trade a player to the same division.”

-The 37-year-old Santana hit .235 with 12 home runs and 53 RBIs in 94 games for the Pirates, who have faded to last place in the NL Central following a fast start.
+The 37-year-old Santana hit .235 with 12 home runs and 53 RBIs in 94 games for the Pirates, who have fallen off significantly after a fast start.
+He also leads all major league first basemen with six defensive runs saved, according to FanGraphs.

+His career also has included stops in Cleveland, Philadelphia, Kansas City and Seattle.

+“We value what he does on both sides of the ball,” Brewers president of baseball operations Matt Arnold said.
+“That’s kind of been our DNA all year.
+We talk about adding offense.
+I think all of us want to try adding a bat, but I think we also don’t want to do it at the expense of our defense.
+I think that has been a strength of ours.
+With somebody like Carlos, we feel like we were able to check a lot of boxes there.”

-The Brewers are hoping Santana can help boost an offense that is just 25th in runs scored, thanks in large part to a lack of production from the first base and designated hitter spots all season.
+The Brewers lead the NL Central despite ranking just 25th in runs scored, thanks in large part to a lack of production from the first base and designated hitter spots all season.

 First baseman Rowdy Tellez is batting .213 with 12 homers – down from 35 last season – and has been on the injured list for the last three weeks.
 Tellez had 17 stitches removed this week from his left ring finger, which suffered a tuft fracture when it got stuck in the outfield wall while he was shagging fly balls in Cincinnati.
 Tellez already was on the injured list with right forearm inflammation when he hurt his finger.